judka-uriel/uriel-book/uriel_en.md

-And now each time I pass dead, withered trees, tears well up in my eyes, and I recall how the Orthodox siddur severs the connection with G‑d, and I repeat in anguish: “Why must the Orthodoxes be such godless people!”
+And now each time I pass dead, withered trees, tears well up in my eyes, and I recall how the Orthodox siddur severs the connection with G‑d, and I repeat in anguish: “Why are the Orthodoxes such godless people!”

 And then I began to wonder why it came to pass that even in prayer the Orthodoxes lost their connection with G‑d.
 Why, according to Orthodox siddurim,